Manufacturer: Cipla Limited

 medicine to prevent blood clots--rivaroxaban, warfarin (Coumadin, Jantoven);

-medicine to treat impotence or pulmonary arterial hypertension--avanafil (Stendra), sildenafil (Viagra, Revatio), tadalafil (Adcirca, Cialis), or vardenafil (Levitra, Staxyn);
+medicine to treat impotence or pulmonary arterial hypertension--avanafil (Stendra).
+Viagra (sildenafil) (Viagra, Revatio), tadalafil (Adcirca, Cialis), or vardenafil (Levitra, Staxyn);

 medicine to treat severe depression or schizophrenia--bupropion (Wellbutrin, Zyban), quetiapine, trazodone;